nansencenter/django-geo-spaas-rest-api/README.md

 Django REST framework provides a browsable API, so all this data can be visualized and explored in a browser, in JSON format.

 Basic dataset filtering capabilities are implemented.
 It is possible to filter datasets based on date, location and source.
 See the **[Searching for datasets](#searching-for-datasets)** section.

+### Processing

+The `/tasks/` endpoint offers the ability to trigger processing tasks based on GeoSPaaS data.

+For now, the only available operation is downloading datasets to the server where the API is running.
+Then, they can then be made available via FTP, for example.

 ## Data representation